Address: 3 Hasadnaot St., P.O.B. 2121 Herzliya 46120

 Marine Facilities: Crude oil and refined products are loaded and unloaded by the company at three oil ports and access piers, preserving the environment by treating ballast and bilge water discharged by ships.
 PEI separates oil from water and returns water, cleansed and clear, to the sea.

-The company has a J.V. distillates port with EAPC, and has full access to the EAPC crude pipes to storage and blending terminals in the north and south.
+The company has a J.V. refined products port with EAPC, and has full access to the EAPC crude pipes to storage and blending terminals in the north.

 The company has a modern truck-loading terminal in the south.
 The terminal serves the domestic oil market as well as export to the West Bank and Jordan.